 The hike has a steady start along a well-defined path.
 Two hours pass easily and we are now rising slowly.
 It’s fairly quiet on this mountain and over the six or so hours of this hike, we only come across three other couples and two solo walkers.
 All but one couple seem to be serious hikers.
 We pass a few small waterfalls along the path with crystal clear pools lined with large, smooth round pebbles tinted blue.
-They are very inviting.The mountain looms overhead and it’s tricky to pick out the route but it becomes clearer the closer you get.
-In fact, it seems there are several lines up.
-The way becomes much steeper and as we pass from grassy slopes to crag and rock.
+They are very inviting.The mountain looms overhead and it’s tricky to pick out the route but it starts to become clearer.
+It appears there are several lines up.
+As the way becomes steeper we pass from grassy slopes to crag and rock.
 The guidebook recommends following the cairns but they are hard to spot from a distance.
 Charlotte spotted a dip in the South East ridge and we aimed for that.
 The weather is in our favour today.
 The tip of the mountain is clear and the way is sheltered from heavy winds.
 We’ve been told how quickly the weather can change along the Cuillin Ridge.
 One of Charlotte’s friends from the mountaineering club says he’s attempted the pass four times and failed due to bad weather conditions.